 South Dakota State University

-The Undergraduate Catalog is the official source of the university’s undergraduate academic programs and courses.
+The Graduate Catalog is the official source of the university’s academic programs and courses.
 The catalog should be used as a guide in planning a course of study and in meeting requirements for graduation.
+This section outlines Graduate School admission policies at South Dakota State University.
 The South Dakota State University Policy and Procedure Manual is the definitive source for the most current South Dakota State University policies.
 Policies duplicated on other websites or in print may not be the most current version.
 All policies documented on the site are official and supersede policies located elsewhere.
 South Dakota State University is governed by state and federal law, administrative regulations, and policies of the South Dakota Board of Regents (SDBOR) and the State of South Dakota.

 Per SDBOR Policy 2:20: